kennytilton/MatrixJS/README.md

 #### A quick note on the name
 Forget the movie.
 In the movie, the Matrix harnessed humans to suck energy from them.
 Not nice.
 In English, a matrix provides the conditions for new things to come to life.
 Nice!

-The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally builds and listens to an actual browser page.
+The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally builds and responds to an actual browser page.
 It brings our code to life.
 Hence, "Matrix".

 ### Distinguishing Features
-Let us look at the distinguishing features of MatrixJS.
+Let us look at the key features of MatrixJS, the most interesting being the dataflow component.

-> Not that other frameworks do not overlap (they do).
-Two kindred frameworks even feature powerful dataflow components like the one in MatrixJS: [binding.Scala](https://github.com/ThoughtWorksInc/todo) and [Hoplon/Javelin](https://github.com/lynaghk/todoFRP/tree/master/todo/javelin).
+> Two kindred frameworks also feature powerful dataflow components: [binding.Scala](https://github.com/ThoughtWorksInc/todo) and [Hoplon/Javelin](https://github.com/lynaghk/todoFRP/tree/master/todo/javelin).

 #### The Un-Framework: It is just HTML
+JS frameworks are tough.
+They are powerful, but they are harder to master than a new programming language.

+Sure, HTML and CSS are anachronistic brutes, but that is why we have UI designers.
+Who might not need you once they have MatrixJS.
+We digress.

-Pages are authored as if we were coding conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
+MatrixJS pages are authored as if we were coding conventional HTML, using a library of HTML-generating functions whose API closely parallels HTML.
 Where HTML has <*tag* *attributes*> *children* </*tag*>, Matrix HTML generators have JS *tag*(*attributes*, *child*, *child*) or CLJS (*tag* {*attributes*} *child* *child* ...).
 In all cases, your documentation is [over at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML).

 An example.
 Here is a bit of the HTML provided by [the TodoMVC challenge](https://github.com/tastejs/todomvc/blob/master/app-spec.md):
 ````html